agusmakmun/Some-Examples-of-Simple-Python-Script/Django/rating/rating-system.md

 > This is sample rating system use module from `django-updown` (https://github.com/weluse/django-updown/), and with ajax method.
+This available on my tutorial: https://python.web.id/blog/implement-ajax-vote-ratings-with-django-updown/

 ##### 1. Install the module